 These accounted for 54% of all violence charges against the Crimies gang.

 Wife beating was disturbingly common—50 arrests for domestic violence.
 Gang members rarely faced sex offense charges.
-I learned from one Ventura County gang member that having “R” or rape in your “jacket” (criminal history) generally isn’t tolerated by the other gang members.
+One Ventura County gang member told me that other members generally don’t tolerate having an ‘R’—rape—in your criminal history or ‘jacket.’

 With 59 members, they mirrored the Crimes violent tendencies.
 Since 1991, they accumulated 1,110 arrests for 180 different violations, resulting in 2,117 charges.